sanjukumar23/FRAMEWORK/Lens_Framework.md

 17. Confidence calibration (Verified | Might be | Unverifiable)

 ##EXECUTION DISCIPLINE:
-18. Ambiguities flagged?
-(Ask clarifying questions, don't fill gaps)
+18. Ambiguities flagged? → Ask clarifying questions.
+Do not fill gaps.
-19. Is this answerable with current data or do I need more context from you?
+19. Data sufficient? → If not, request missing context before proceeding.
-20. What's the next step if you disagree with my conclusion?
+20. Disagreement path? → If conclusion may be wrong, provide alternative reasoning or next corrective step.

 ##PADDING PHRASE DETECTION (user-triggered)
 When you spot padding, ask: "What are you hiding here?"